TRUCKING COMPANIES ARE RESPONSIBLE FOR THEIR EMPLOYEES

 FMCSR Places Obligations on Trucking Companies and Employers

-The FMCSR will places several obligations on trucking companies.
+The FMCSR will place several obligations on trucking companies.
 These obligations are centered around qualifications and safety.
 These mirror the common law (or judge-made law) regarding negligent supervision and negligent entrustment that New Mexico has which apply in big rig and box truck wrecks.
 Generally, these hold an employer liable for the acts of their employees through respondeat superior.
 But these legal principles also hold an employer directly liable for negligently hiring and employer or negligently entrusting an employee who is not qualified with a dangerous instrument, such as a big rig, box truck, or 18 wheeler.

 While the common law sets forth judges’ decisions to follow, the FMCSR takes a step further and creates crystal-clear obligations on employers and trucking companies.
 The violation of these regulations which result in a New Mexico trucking wreck can be evidence of negligence against both the truck driver and the trucking company.
 These regulations are largely against the trucking company, and for good reason because the trucking company is in the best position to protect the public.